The Military Sleep Method: Why It Works for Insomnia & How to Use It

 Diagram showing how the Military Sleep Method activates the parasympathetic nervous system.

-How the Military Sleep Method Can Help You Fall Asleep Fast (No Boot Camp Required)
+Military Sleep Method: How to Fall Asleep Fast (No Boot Camp Required)

 Why the Military Sleep Method Matters for Your Sleep & Sanity